Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math, we call these quadratic equations and it makes it so we never have to use two loops called sigma summations in math to add together such a result.
+In math, we call these quadratic equations, which makes it so we never have to use two loop iterations inside each other called sigma summations in math to add together such a result.
 Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />